A complete guide to the Freshdesk supervisor role and rules

 Augmenting the Freshdesk supervisor with AI

 This is where AI can really help, acting as a force multiplier for your human supervisors.
 Imagine an AI assistant that helps every agent draft perfect, on-brand replies by learning from your best historical conversations.
-Suddenly, the burden of constant review and correction shrinks.
+Suddenly, the process of review and correction becomes much more efficient.

 This is exactly what a tool like eesel AI does.
 Its AI Copilot plugs directly into Freshdesk and learns from your past tickets.
-It helps new hires perform like seasoned pros from day one, which frees up your supervisors to focus on high-level strategy and coaching instead of just fighting fires.
+It helps new hires perform like seasoned pros from day one, which frees up your supervisors to focus on high-level strategy and coaching.

 Automating workflows with Freshdesk supervisor rules